-Students in the Electrician and Auto Body Technician programs must achieve a score of 14 or greater on the exam.
+Students in the Electrician program must achieve a score of 14 or greater on the exam.

 Students in all other programs must achieve a score of 13 on the exam.

 However, applicants with prior post-secondary education credits at an accredited institution may be exempt from taking the Wonderlic SLE evaluation and are eligible for admittance based on the receipt of an official transcript reflecting successful completion of 30 or more credits.